aritmos/steam-explorer/README.md

 # 🎮 steam-explorer

 This repository houses my exploration into the vast available data in the [Steam](https://store.steampowered.com) gaming platform.
-The project includes a rich array of game-related metricsr, ranging from historical pricing and playercounts to genre classifications and hardware requirements.
+The project includes a rich array of game-related metrics, ranging from historical pricing and playercounts to genre classifications and hardware requirements.
 This project aims to unravel patterns, uncover insights, and highlight noteworthy trends within the gaming landscape.

 ## 🏗️ Project Structure